kewlfft/ansible-aur/README.md

 # Upgrade the system using yay, only act on AUR packages, note that dependency resolving will still include repository packages
 - aur: upgrade=yes use=yay aur_only=yes

+# Install gnome-shell-extension-caffeine-git using pikaur and a local PKGBUILD.
+# Skip if it is already installed
+- aur:
+    name: gnome-shell-extension-caffeine-git
+    use: pikaur
+    local_pkgbuild: {{ role_path }}/files/gnome-shell-extension-caffeine-git
+    state: present
+  become: yes
+  become_user: aur_builder
 ```